codemeasandwich/node-thesaurus-com/README.md

 ## Description

-Use [thesaurus.com](http://www.thesaurus.com/) to look up synonyms.
+Use [cortical.io](http://www.cortical.io/) and [thesaurus.com](http://www.thesaurus.com/) to look up synonyms.

+[cortical.io](http://www.cortical.io/) a is a sparse distributed semantic space (also referred to as Distributional Memory) for natural language processing

+ [thesaurus.com](http://www.thesaurus.com/) is the world's largest and most trusted free online thesaurus brought to you by Dictionary.com.

 ## Installation